darkjinung/projet-industriel-ecp17/State of the Art/Semantic Analysis/StateofArt_SyntacticandSemanticAnalyses.md

 	# Syntactic and Semantic Analyses

 ## Problematic

 To represent the meaning of a sentence we need a precise method because words have multiple meanings so the solution is the use of formal languages.

-There is varied types of knowledge relevant to natural language understanding:
+There are varied knowledge relevant to natural language understanding:

 **Syntactic knowledge**: how sequences of words form correct sentences.
 Knowledge of the rules of grammar.